 Edward is the managing director of Corbett & Co.
 He is acknowledged as one of the world’s most experienced international construction lawyers with an unsurpassed reputation as a FIDIC expert.
+His expertise is recognised with his ranking as a leading individual in Chambers UK 2016 – Construction: International Arbitration UK-wide.

 After reading law at Oxford University, he qualified as a barrister and practised for a short while before joining Masons in 1984.
 He was admitted as a solicitor in 1988.